Generic Name: salsalate (SAL-sa-late)

 Important safety information:

 - Serious stomach ulcers or bleeding can occur with salsalate.
-Taking salsalate in high doses, taking it for long periods of time, or drinking alcohol increases the risk of these side effects.
+Taking it in high doses or for a long time, smoking, or drinking alcohol increases the risk of these side effects.
 Taking salsalate with food will NOT reduce the risk of these effects.
-If you have severe stomach or back pain, black tar-like stools, vomit that looks like blood or coffee grounds, or unusual weight gain or swelling, contact your doctor or emergency room immediately.
+Contact your doctor or emergency room at once if you develop severe stomach or back pain; black, tarry stools; vomit that looks like blood or coffee grounds; or unusual weight gain or swelling.

 Possible side effects of salsalate: